-How to build analytics platforms - Part 2: Intelligent user and role concept
+How to build data science platforms - Part 2: Intelligent user and role concept

 Reading time: approx. 2min.

-What does modern analytics platforms need to offer companies real added value?
+What does modern data science platforms need to offer companies real added value?

 Rights and roles as the first step to new functions!